 6. Dog obedience class.

-My mutt crashes when he gets home from obedience class because for a full hour he is required to respond to different commands and work amongst other dogs and people.
+Both Lindsay’s and Barbara’s mutts crashed when they got home from obedience class because for a full hour they were required to respond to different commands and work amongst other dogs and people.

 8. Mentally stimulating toys.